 Many factors go into this effort including the adoption of Continuous Quality Improvement (CQI), an organizational framework based upon the guidelines of the Malcolm Baldrige Quality Awards program, and adapted by the Higher Learning Commission in their Academic Quality Improvement Program (AQIP).

 While AQIP deals with accreditation-specific tasks, CQI provides a broad context for other process improvement work going on at the school.
-The CQI Steering Committee lends support to faculty, staff, and students on AQIP/acc matters.
-Now in their third year, the Columbus State Quality Awards recognize faculty, staff and project teams for their CQI efforts.
+The CQI Steering Committee lends support to faculty, staff, and students.
+One example is the Columbus State Quality Awards which recognize faculty, staff and project teams for their CQI efforts.